 - after completing the online procedure, check the summary to ensure data entered is correct and make sure that your request displays a "submitted" status (in your Personal Area under the Graduation heading).
 We recommend printing the summary page as proof of correct compilation.

-- Make the online payment for the 16-euro revenue stamp within 12 December 2016 (Personal area > Online student services - ESSE3 > Payments).
-Students submitting their Request to Graduate for the third time or more must pay a 80 euro penalty using the procedure described above.
+- Make the online payment for the 16-euro revenue stamp within 10 December 2021 (Personal area > Online student services - ESSE3 > Payments);

 - to upload your thesis/final paper go to the “Upload thesis and check supervisor approval" heading in your Personal Area.